Stroop Task

 | color_hex | Ink color as hex code | #FF0000 (red), #0000FF (blue) |

-| condition | Trial type | Congruent, Incongruent, Neutral |
+| condition | Trial type | congruent, incongruent, neutral |

-| expected_answer | Correct spoken response | Red, Blue (matches speech recognition) |
+| expected_answer | Correct spoken response | Red, Blue (used for STT matching and accuracy scoring) |

 | fixation_ms | Fixation cross duration | 500 |